fnzv/fnzv.github.io/_posts/2017-10-07-Setting-up-a-cryptocurrency-miner.markdown

 ```sudo apt-get install nvidia-smi```<br>
 ```sudo apt-get install nvidia-384```<br>
 <br><br>
+** To correctly run Nvidia Drivers you must install startx and configure the GPUs with "Fake" Screens as on Ubuntu 16.04 LTS Server there is no gui..
+(Files that you should configure are /root/.xinitrc for OC settings and /etc/X11/xorg.conf for "Fake" screens attached to GPUs)<br> <br>
 Now you just have to choose your miner and mining pool to start mining (I assume you already have a Wallet for the coin you want to mine).<br>
 Examples:<br>
 <br>